Soft Pretzel

 3. 3

-Divide into 6, roll each into a 60cm rope, and twist into pretzel shape.
+Roll each piece into a 60cm rope, stretching evenly, and twist it into a pretzel shape without tearing the center.

 4. 4